MicroFocus/data-protector-uic-plugin-archetype/src/main/resources/archetype-resources/README.md

 Run `mvn clean package`

-<h2>Manual Installation</h2>
+<h2>Registration and Push Installation</h2>

-- Copy the built distribution (*${pluginName.toLowerCase()}-${version}-dist.tar.gz*) in the *target* directory to a DP client machine where the compatible version of the *Unified Agent* is already installed and fully functioning.
-- Make sure that the *dpuic* service is stopped.
-- Untar the distribution and copy the content as follows:
-    - Copy *${artifactId}.jar* to */opt/omni/unifIntegController/plugins/*
-    - Copy the content of *config* directory to */etc/opt/omni/client/modules/unifIntegController/config/*
-    - Copy whatever else is needed by the plugin
-- Edit */etc/opt/omni/client/modules/unifIntegController/config/dpuic.properties* and specify ```${package},${package}.*``` to the `controller.plugin.packages` property.
-Uncomment the property if it is commented out.
-The result should look as follows:
+- Refer the product documentation.

 ```
 controller.plugin.packages=${package},${package}.*
 ```
-- Start *dpuic* service.
-Verify that /var/opt/omni/log/unifIntegController/dpuic.log shows an entry like the following, which is an indication that the plugin was loaded properly:
+- After *push installation* verify that /var/opt/omni/log/unifIntegController/dpuic.log shows an entry like the following, which is an indication that the plugin was loaded properly:

 ```
 <timestamp> [main] [INFO ] com.mf.dp.uic.plugin.PluginManager - Plugins loaded:
 	Plugin(provider=${package}.${pluginName}BackupProvider, name=${pluginName}, title=${pluginName} Plugin, vendor=${groupId}, version=${version}, UICVersion=23.3, UICSPIVersion=1.0.0)
 ```

 > If MongoDB plugin was installed during UIC installation, it is not strictly required to remove it before testing the custom plugin.
-Multiple plugins can load and run simultaneously within the same UIC instance **as long as** their respective dependencies do not cause conflict with each other, although such deployment is not ideal or even realistic.
+Deploying multiple plugins simultaneously within the same UIC instance is not ideal or even realistic.
 In production system, it is **strongly** discouraged to load more than one plugin into a UIC instance.

 <h2>(Optional) Plugin Specific REST API</h2>